The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist

-You’ll also need to send to the board:
+You’ll also need to include:

-- Application fee of $264
+- An application fee of $210

 - Results of a criminal background check

-- Official graduate transcript
+- Your official graduate transcript

 Now that you’re a licensed SLP in DC, there are three traditional ways to start your career: